magamig/magamig.github.io/content/posts/2021-05-14_covid-vaccine.md

 ![](/image/schedule_vaccine_covid.png)

 Within a couple of minutes, I had a fully working **`Python` script** that asked the server every 10 seconds when was the next slot available, until it found a vacancy.
 Afterwards, it would open the booking website, where I would manually fill out the form.
-I left it running shy of 2 hours, until **I successfully got my apointment for today!**
+I left it running shy of 2 hours, until **I successfully got my apointment for today!** In the end, all of my friends also managed to get a vaccine, albeit with a bit more effort.

 <pre>
 import sys